How do I get started?

 That is a lot of money! …What am I getting?

 Included in the fees you pay are your course code and access to the online platform JBlearning.com.
 Through the platform you have access to the e-text book which can be downloaded onto a smart phone or iPad.
 If you would like to order the hard copy textbook this can be done through the registrations manager for $130 and will be drop shipped to your location.
-Also you are eligible to attend your 3 days of hands on skills labs through JTM, and a required 12 hour clinical rotation, ride along, with a local fire department, ambulance company, or emergency room.
+Also you are eligible to attend your hands on skills labs through NAR, and a required 12 hour clinical rotation, ride along, with a local fire department, ambulance company, or emergency room.

 What do I do if I’m having trouble?

 The JBlearning site is made to work with you and remediate any chapters you seem to be having trouble with.
 Remember you must complete the course with an 80% average to graduate.
-If you think this may be an issue, you can contact your online programs manager or the JTM Instructional Staff and we will be able to assist you with the problem.
+If you think this may be an issue, you can contact your online programs manager or the NAR Instructional Staff and we will be able to assist you with the problem.

 I’m almost finished with the online portion.
 Now what?